(605) 995-3083 [fax]

 What is the placement rate for programs at MTI?

-- According to the follow-up report that was conducted for our 2012 graduates, 98% of them are employed.
-Considering the state of the national economy, MTI is proud that new graduates remain competitive.
+- According to the follow-up report that was conducted for our 2018 graduates, 99% of them are employed.
+MTI is proud that placement has remained above 90% for more than 15 years.

 What activities are available for my son or daughter to participate in?